 Restructuring & Insolvency

-Re Virgin Active Holdings Limited [2021] EWHC 814 (Ch); [2021] EWHC 911 (Ch), a leading case on the applicability of cross-class cram down in Part 26A of the Companies Act 2006 (led by Simon Passfield)
+Re Virgin Active Holdings Limited [2021] EWHC 814 (Ch); [2021] EWHC 911 (Ch) – appeared on behalf of an objecting creditor in this seminal case on cross-class cram down under Part 26A of the Companies Act 2006 (led by Simon Passfield)

-Frost v Scott-Hake [2020] EWHC 3677 (Ch), a seminal case on the principles and procedures for making calls on former partners under the Insolvent Partnerships Order 1994
+Frost v Scott-Hake [2020] EWHC 3677 (Ch) – a seminal case on the principles and procedures for making calls on former partners under the Insolvent Partnerships Order 1994.

 Samuel regularly appears for and advises clients in claims for breaches of directors’ duties, winding-up and bankruptcy petitions, applications to set aside statutory demands, and administration extensions